MansMeg/BSDA/README.md

 - An individual computer assignment (approx. 10-12 h per week)

 ### Computer assignments
 Each week an individual computer assignment is done with a focus on computational aspects of Bayesian Statistics.
-Each assignment is completed individually and should follow the computer assignment template.
+Each assignment is completed individually and should follow the computer [assignment_template](https://github.com/MansMeg/BSDA/blob/master/templates/).

+We also supply a Google Colab assignment template with all R packages installed (or rather code to install them).
+This is an alternative if there are problems with getting the code to run locally.
+The template can be found [here](https://github.com/MansMeg/BSDA/blob/main/templates/bsda_colab_template.ipynb) or can be open directly in Google Colab [here](https://colab.research.google.com/github/MansMeg/BSDA/blob/main/templates/bsda_colab_template.ipynb).

 Students should return the computer assignments no later than **Sunday 23.59 each week**.
 A second possibility to turn in assignments is possible after the end of the course.
 For a detailed list of deadlines, see the [course plan](https://docs.google.com/spreadsheets/d/e/2PACX-1vTMN6pWULQIs_klRyunyS3OiQZ5ty67Smljo6gcxc1dQ68c4dDoZlSJTmDowYixvPZpANqDhSIA40Cs/pubhtml).